codacy/chart/README.md

 [requirements capability](https://helm.sh/docs/chart_best_practices/#requirements-files)
 of Helm.

-## Work in progress
+## Disclaimer

-This chart is still a **Work In Progress** and is not ready for general usage.
-Our docker images are currently private and you will not be able to run the chart by yourself.
+Our Docker images are currently private and you will not be able to run the chart by yourself without the necessary Docker credentials.
 If you are interested in trying out Codacy contact our support at support@codacy.com.

-### Charts
+## Charts

 Documentation on a per-chart basis is listed here.
 Some of these repositories are private and accessible to Codacy engineers only.